Alternative Childcare Options While Waiting for a Kita Spot12 April 2022 | Kita Search | By Lisa H

 Alternatively, you could hire a babysitter or nanny to help watch your child while you are working.
 In this case, the babysitter would come to your house, which may be an advantage or disadvantage for you, depending on your preferences.
 Rates range from €10-€25 an hour depending on the sitter’s level of experience and their tax setup.

 However, finding the right babysitter or nanny can be tricky – it took us a few weeks to find the right match when we were looking last year but we did ultimately find two lovely baby-sitters that now support us on a regular basis.
+Here's our article on where to find a babysitter or nanny in Berlin.

 You may also want to team up with another parent or two to do private "co-working" sessions.
 I did this for a couple of months with a mom whose daughter was about the same age as mine.
 It definitely wasn't as productive as hiring a caretaker but can be a good option if you don't have money to spend on the above options.